DuncanWalter/create-reducer/README.md

 ## Custom Action Types

-When passed a string in the first parameter, `createReducer()` generates action types using the property names of the handlers as shown above.
+When passed a string in the first parameter, `createReducer()` generates action types using the property names of the handlers as shown in the first example (`` `@${prefix}/${handlerName}` ``).
 It is also possible to pass a function which accepts a handler name and returns an action type string if you need more control over the generated action types.

 ## Reducer Mixins